3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 ![](/img/stm32-spi-readback-wrong-data.png)

-Wait state is properly inserted and terminated, but payload is not valid.
-I split the test into two so that I can do pause the app between write and read from the register.
-Peeking at the `scratch_buffer` reveals that DMA went wrong as first three bytes were completely lost.
+The wait state is properly inserted and terminated, but the payload is invalid.
+I split the test into two to pause the app between write and read from the register.
+Peeking at the `scratch_buffer` reveals that DMA went wrong, as the first three bytes were lost entirely.

 ![](/img/stm32-scratch-state.png)

-What's more, we are once again stuck polling for DMA completion (DMA is still waiting for remaining three bytes).
-The issue could possibly be caused by too high delays between restarting of DMA transfers, so I lowered SPI frequency down to 100 KHz, but to my surprise, the result was exactly the same.
-I tested different data sizes and the result is always the same (3 bytes lost).
+Moreover, we are again stuck polling for DMA completion (DMA is still waiting for the remaining three bytes).
+The issue could be caused by too high delays between restarting of DMA transfers, so I lowered the SPI frequency to 100 KHz, but to my surprise, the result was exactly the same.
+I tested different data sizes, and the result was always the same (3 bytes lost).
+So, the `SPI_RXFIFO_THRESHOLD` fix only moved the problem a bit further.
+The outcome is still the same.

 ## Summary

-That would be everything for this blogpost.
-I got SPI working at frequency up to 24 MHz for writes (from Nucleo) which is a great improvement compared to Zephyr or high-level HAL implementation.
-Unfortunatelly, reads are currently broken regardless of frequency due to some problems with DMA.
-Further work will
-include:

-- fixing of DMA transfer problems
-- improving of transfer handling logic, error detection
-- chip select status detection, error recovery
-- SPI bus aborts
-- porting of solution to Zephyr and possibly upstreaming it
+That's all for this blog post.
+I got SPI working at 24 MHz when writing, but reading is broken.
+This is a significant improvement anyway.
+Further work will include fixing RX and implementing missing features, such as SPI bus aborts, SPI synchronization (using CS pin), and error recovery.
+Also, we plan to upstream SPI fixes to Zephyr.